At the Moulin Rouge, The Dance

 At the Moulin Rouge, the Dance is an oil-on-canvas painted by French artist Henri de Toulouse-Lautrec.
 It was painted in 1890, and is the second of a number of graphic paintings by Toulouse-Lautrec depicting the Moulin Rouge cabaret built in Paris in 1889.
 It portrays two dancers dancing the can-can in the middle of the crowded dance hall.
 A recently discovered inscription by Toulouse-Lautrec on the back of the painting reads: "The instruction of the new ones by Valentine the Boneless."
 This means that the man to the left of the woman dancing is Valentin le désossé, a well-known dancer at the Moulin Rouge, and he is teaching the newest addition to the cabaret.
 To the right is a mysterious aristocratic woman in pink.
 The background also features many aristocratic people such as poet Edward Yeats, the club owner and even Toulouse-Lautrec's father.
-The work is currently displayed at the Philadelphia Art Museum.
+The work is currently displayed at the Philadelphia Museum of Art.